-Throughout FY2022, the Beacon Lighting Group has continued to focus on four strategic pillars of growth.
+Throughout FY2023, Beacon Lighting has remained focused on the four strategic pillars of growth.

-4.4.1 Retail
+4.3.1 Stores

-Beacon Lighting finished FY2022 with 117 company stores and two franchised stores.
-During the year, Beacon Lighting opened five new company stores at Ellenbrook (WA), Bundaberg (QLD), Traralgon (VIC), Tuggerah (NSW) and Butler (WA).
-Beacon Lighting also relocated to new stores at Port Macquarie (NSW), Burleigh (QLD) and Hawthorn (VIC) and closed the Parramatta (NSW) store.
-A Store Benchmarking and Network Plan from December 2020 identified the opportunity for 184 Beacon Lighting stores throughout Australia.
+At the end of FY2023, Beacon Lighting had 117 company stores and two franchised stores strategically located throughout Australia.
+During the year, Beacon Lighting opened two new company stores at Pimpama (QLD) and Armadale (WA).
+Beacon Lighting also relocated to new stores at Southport (QLD) and Nunawading (VIC) and closed the Clarkson (WA) and Crossroads (NSW) stores.
+The Store Benchmarking and Network Plan was updated in March 2023 and identified a potential store network in Australia of 195 stores.

-With the continued expansion of the product range to meet the needs of our trade customers, Beacon Lighting now has a core range of 3,500 products, with more than 900 products being identified as being core to our trade customers.
-In FY2022, Beacon Lighting introduced 492 new products to ensure that our customers had the latest, innovative range of lighting, fan and energy efficient products that are available in the market.
+Beacon Lighting has a core range of 3,500 products with more than 600 products being identified as "trade essentials".
+In FY2023, Beacon Lighting continued to innovate and introduced 636 new products, including 200 new trade products to ensure that our customers have the latest, innovative range of lighting, fan and energy efficient products that are available in the market.

-Beacon Lighting has more than 900 sales associates throughout Australia who continue to provide outstanding service to our retail and trade customers.
-Beacon Lighting also has 235 Accredited Lighting Design Consultants, 119 Trade Consultants and 29 Lighting Design Studios which ensure that all Beacon Lighting customers receive a unique customer service experience.
+In the 119 Beacon Lighting stores, there are more than 850 sales associates throughout Australia who continue to provide outstanding service to our retail and trade customers.
+Beacon Lighting also has 225 Accredited Lighting Design Consultants, 119 Trade Consultants and 40 Lighting Design Studios which conducted nearly 2,700 premium lighting design consultations in FY2023.
+The Beacon Lighting team ensures that our retail and trade customers always receive a unique and outstanding customer service experience.

-4.4.2 Trade
+4.3.2 Trade